-Most class meetings will be held synchronously on Blackboard Collaborate Ultra and they will be recorded so they can be available asynchronously.
+Most class meetings will be held synchronously on Blackboard Collaborate Ultra.
 (The dates when there is no class meeting are shown in the schedule on the last page of this syllabus).
 All students must register with Pearson's My Mastering through Blackboard to be able to do the Mastering assignments.
 Instructions for registration are posted on Blackboard.

 In addition, there will be a class discussion board where students can discuss the course material, ask, and answer questions and discuss the case study material.
 I will respond to Discussion Board posts, email, and have virtual office hours by appointment.